hdShang/arxiv-daily/docs/cs-AI/2025-10-27/papers/251023807v4-beyond-the-failures-rethinking-foundation-models-in-pathology.md

 ---
 layout: default
-title: Beyond the Failures: Rethinking Foundation Models in Pathology
+title: "Beyond the Failures: Rethinking Foundation Models in Pathology"
 ---

 # Beyond the Failures: Rethinking Foundation Models in Pathology